Paweł Łysiak

-Paweł Łysiak (born 7 January 1996) is a Polish professional footballer who plays as a midfielder for Kotwica Kołobrzeg.
+Paweł Łysiak (born 7 January 1996) is a Polish professional footballer who plays as a midfielder for I liga club Wieczysta Kraków.

 Career

 At the age of 12, Łysiak debuted for Passat Bukowo Morskie in the Polish seventh division.

-For the second half of 2013–14, he joined the youth academy of German Bundesliga side Wolfsburg amid offers from Roma in the Italian Serie A.
+For the second half of the 2013–14 season, he joined the youth academy of German Bundesliga side Wolfsburg amid offers from Roma in the Italian Serie A.

 In 2016, he signed for German fourth division club Eichede from Kotwica Kołobrzeg in the Polish second division.

-For the second half of 2017–18, Łysiak signed for Polish fifth division team Bałtyk Koszalin.
+For the second half of the 2017–18 season, Łysiak signed for Polish fifth division team Bałtyk Koszalin.

 In 2020, he signed for Polish I liga side Korona Kielce.